DorraBenLetayfa/rancher-installation-on-rke2/README.md

 DATA CREATED ON CLUSTER A

-# 5- Configure recurring Longhorn backups on Cluster A and B
+# 5- Configure recurring Longhorn backup job on Cluster A
 Create a Longhorn recurring backup job.

 For example: